SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ### Testing data access to the message broker

-To test data traffic though the newly created message broker instance, visit the Solace Developer Portal and and select your preferred programming language in [send and receive messages](//dev.solace.com/get-started/send-receive-messages/).
-Under each language there is a Publish/Subscribe tutorial that will help you get started and provide the specific default port to use.
+To test data traffic though the newly created message broker instance, visit the Solace Developer Portal [APIs & Protocols](https://docs.solace.com/APIs.htm).
+Under each option there is a Publish/Subscribe tutorial that will help you get started and provide the specific default port to use.

 Use the external Public IP to access the deployment.
-If a port required for a protocol is not opened, refer to the next section on how to open it up.
+If a port required for a protocol is not opened, refer to the [Exposing the PubSub+ Event Broker Services](#exposing-the-pubsub-event-broker-services) section.

 ## Troubleshooting